 \subsection{Proof of stability of linear layer for 2-IGN}

 \RtwoRtwo* \begin{proof}

-The statements hold in both discrete and continous cases.
-Without loss of generality, we only prove the continous case by going over all linear equivariant maps $\mb{R}^{[0, 1]^2} \rightarrow \mb{R}^{[0, 1]^2}$ in \Cref{tab:R2-R2} and prove it case by case. \begin{itemize} \item 1-3: It is easy to see that the \textnewnorm{} does not increase for all three cases.
+The statements hold in both discrete and continuous cases.
+Without loss of generality, we only prove the continuous case by going over all linear equivariant maps $\mb{R}^{[0, 1]^2} \rightarrow \mb{R}^{[0, 1]^2}$ in \Cref{tab:R2-R2}. \begin{itemize} \item 1-3: It is easy to see that the \textnewnorm{} does not increase for all three cases.